Last Updated: November 28, 2023

-We only give access to your information to company employees and contractors who require it as part of their job responsibilities.
+We only give access to your information to those company employees, employees of our affiliates, and contractors who require it as part of their job responsibilities.
 Staff are only allowed to access your information for authorized purposes.
 Here are some examples:

 To ensure compliance with our policies, we have access logging and other technical controls in place to allow us to monitor for unauthorized access or unacceptable use of the data.

 We do not disclose your information to any third parties, unless you consent to it (e.g., if you are participating in a research study at a retirement home you may consent to disclosing information to a staff physician if we uncover information that suggests you may have an undiagnosed condition), or as may otherwise be permitted or required by law (e.g., if the data was collected as part of a research study, it may be reviewed for quality assurance by representatives of an Institutional Review Board to make sure that the required laws and guidelines are followed).

 We store your data on infrastructure provided by our cloud service providers, Amazon Web Services ("AWS") and, in some cases, on Google Workspace ("Google"), Box.com ("Box") or Microsoft 365 ("Microsoft").
 We have executed business associate agreements (BAA) and Data Processing Agreements (including the Standard Contractual Clauses) in place with them.
 These agreements require these providers to appropriately safeguard the data with the same or comparable level of protection as we do.